dogusAkaydin/donation-analytics/README.md

 I used hashable data structures (i.e. `set`, `tuple` and `dict`) to contain all immutable data, since these data structures allow looking-up and setting in O(1) on average.
-The donations mentioned in 3.i.a are stored in a `list` so that it could be sorted as required by the percentile computations.
+The donations mentioned in Step 3.i.a are stored in a `list` so that it could be summed, sorted and index-accessed for the percentile computations.
-While this sorting operation is performed for every repeat donation, it does not make a super-linear impact on overall run time because
+While these operations are performed for every repeat donation, it does not make a super-linear impact on overall run time because
+1. The length of a typical `list` is much smaller than total number of records, i.e. `k` << `n`
-1. The sum of this `list` is not recomputed; instead, it is updated as a running total within a loop one-level outside.
+1. The sum of this `list` is not recomputed; instead, it is updated as a running total within the loop one-level outside.
    This avoids the O(k) impact of a `sum()` operation within the innermost loop.
-1. The other operations done on this `list` in this algorithm (`len()`, look-up and append) require O(1) time.
-1. The length of a typical `list` is much smaller than total number of records, i.e. `k` << `n`.
-1. The `list` comes pre-sorted from a previous update except for its last element newly appended.
+1. The `list` comes pre-sorted from a previous update except for its last element which is just appended.
    The `.sorted()` method, which implements Timsort algorithm takes O(k), not O(klogk), time by adapting to insert sort if the list is almost sorted like this.
+1. The other operations done on this `list` in this algorithm (i.e. `len()`, look-up and .append()) require O(1) time.

 As shown in [Performance and Scalability](Readme.md#performance-and-scalability) all these considerations made the per-record time complexity about O(1) time, making the overall run time